-Get Into the Holiday Spirit with this festive Yule Log Cake or Bûche de Noël.
+Get Into the Holiday Spirit with this festive Yule Log Cake with Chocolate Ganache or Bûche de Noël.
+It’s an irresistibly delicious cake roll, with a show-stopper kind-of looks, perfect sweetness, and is dressed with a rich-rich chocolatey ganache frosting that’s insanely delicious!

-The holidays have finally arrived, and along with it, tons of dinners and reunions with the family.
+The holidays have finally arrived, and have brought along with it, the much-awaited family reunions and dozens of delightful dinners.

-However, each dinner isn’t perfect without dessert, and I have the best recipe for it: a delectable Yule Log Cake or Bûche de Noël.
+However, a dinner without a dessert isn’t a perfect dinner, and if you are wondering what to surprise your family with tonight, then here I have the best recipe for you: a delectable Yule Log Cake or Bûche de Noël, a perfect classic dessert to try this Christmas!

-Don’t let this cake fool you!
-It may be shaped like a log, but on the inside, it’s filled with a deliciously moist Duncan Hines® Classic Yellow Cake and swirls of chocolate frosting.
+Don’t let this cake fool you with its shape and look!
+It may be shaped like a log, but it’s filled with a deliciously moist Yellow Cake and swirls of chocolate frosting on the inside.
+Yummy and simply sinful!!

-I created this by rolling the cake up into a cylinder and finished with a generous layer of chocolate ganache.
-Its unique shape and appearance will immediately entrance anyone who even catches a glimpse, and a bite will leave the eater permanently praising your cooking.
+I created this masterpiece by rolling the cake up into a cylinder and finishing with a generous layer of chocolate ganache.
+Its unique shape and appearance immediately entrance anyone who even catches a glimpse, and a bite will leave you captivated forever!

 P.S.
 Forget about the calories!
 It’s holiday time, so enjoy your time with family and create memories!